What is the Task Manager Feature?

 Note: Enabling Private Mode will remove the ability to set up teams in the Task Manager feature as users will only be able to assign tasks to themselves when it is enabled.

-In order to do this, you’ll need to have at least one instance of a Premium Social Wall created for your app.
+In order to do this, you’ll need to have at least one instance of a Community Wall created for your app.
 If you need help with how to create an instance of a feature in our system, we have a dedicated article on how to do so which you can find here.

 You’ll see a “Social Plugin” field and next to it is a magnifying glass icon.
 Go ahead a click on that:

-Now that you know how to set up the Task Manager let’s go over how it’s used in your app.
+Now that you know how to set up the Task Manager, let’s go over how it’s used in your app.

 How To Use The Task Manager In Your App